micharbet/CLE/doc/Modules.md

 in github repository and  use how as an base of your own additions.
 Read next (to be written) chapter.

+### mod-lscreen
+Implements GNU screen wrapper.
+When installed use following command:
+ `lscreen [-j] [session_name]`
+GNU screen requires this wrappaer mainly on remote sessions, where CLE is not deployed and hooked into .bashrc.
+As an added value screen is started with the customized configuration file $CLE_D/screenrc.
+This configuration contains a fancy status line with a list of currently running screens and allows you to switch between them with simple shortcuts such as Ctrl-Left/Right arrow.

+GNU screen is often used to detach running session, when you disconnect from network and reattach the same session later - leaving running tasks untouched.
+CLE's enhanced `lscreen` makes this easier.
+It first looks for the detached session and attach it if found.

+You can run more sessions - if you specify 'session_name' as an optional parameter the named session will be created (and might be joined later).
+The following is the screen naming convention:

+    $PID.$TTY-CLE.$CLE_USER[-session_name]
+      e.g. '2785.pty3-CLE.mich'
+      or   '2327.pty4-CLE.mich-research'

+Check all this with the standard command `screen -ls`

+Next, there is the option '-j'.
+Use this to search and join other users' sessions to cooperate in multi-admin environments.
+Optional parameter 'session_name' narrows down searching through the list of all screens, not just those invoked with CLE.
+When '-j' is used, no new screen is started, instead there is an error message printed out if no session with the given name is found.

+### mod-ltmux
+Tmux wrapper implementation
+TBD

 ## 6. How to write your own cool stuff
 (This section needs to be written)